Best Of20 min read

 Pros:

-• Generous free plan — genuinely usable, not just a teaser
+• Generous free plan that's actually useful, not just a teaser

 Cons:

-• Jump from free to paid is pretty steep
+• Jump from free to paid is significant

-Copy.ai is the right call if your content needs are closely tied to sales and marketing funnels.
-And honestly, the free plan alone makes it worth testing before you commit to anything else.
+Copy.ai wins when your content needs align closely with sales and marketing funnels.
+And honestly, the free plan alone is worth testing before committing to anything else.

 3. Writesonic — Best for SEO Blog Content at Speed